 To apply for a practising certificate you must:

-Applications and related documentation such as references will only be accepted if dated within 3 months of the date the practising certificate is required.
+Applications and related documentation such as references will only be accepted if dated within three months of the date the practising certificate is required.

-If approximately two years have lapsed since your admission to the High Court of New Zealand or the expiry of your last New Zealand practising certificate (whichever is more recent) you must provide references.
-Referee requirements are explained in the application form.
+If more than two years have passed since your admission to the High Court of New Zealand or the expiry of your last New Zealand practising certificate (whichever is more recent) you must provide references.
+Referee requirements are set out in the application form.

 On receipt of an application, the Law Society must consider whether there are grounds for declining or refusing to issue a practising certificate.
-To do this, the Law Society may ask you for further information and make whatever inquiries it considers relevant.
+To do this, the Law Society may ask you to provide further information and make whatever inquiries it considers relevant.

-If you have been admitted in New Zealand recently as a barrister and solicitor and your application is straightforward, the Law Society should be able to issue you with a practising certificate within a week of your application.
+If you have been admitted in New Zealand recently as a barrister and solicitor and you have provided all of the required information and documents, processing your application is likely to be straightforward.

-The Law Society may decline or refuse to issue a practising certificate if it believes there may be reasonable grounds for doing so.
+The Law Society may decline your application or refuse to issue a practising certificate if it believes there may be reasonable grounds for doing so.
 If that is the case, the Law Society will: